vinnyvilasboa/power-list/myNotes.md

-once a user is logged in i want to hit a get route that renders ejs page with a search form and once that user hit submit button i should have a get route that queries the OMDB API and res.redirect to the same page.
+once a user is logged in i want to hit a get route that renders h a search form aejs page witnd once that user hit submit button i should have a get route that queries the OMDB API and res.redirect to the same page.